alex-kay/jenkins-homework2/README.md

 * created a startup shell script for my Jenkins VM that installs Jenkins and creates a hook script in `init.groovy.d` folder.
 First task done; the script changes system message

 ![img1](img/CleanShot%202021-10-12%20at%2013.48.15@2x.png)

+* added changing admin email address to script
+* Now i will stop writing in groovy and try to migrate my code to CASC plugin (yaml)